imbjdd/profile-discord-for-github/README.md

 <div align="center">
   <h1>Profile Discord for GitHub <img src="https://img.shields.io/github/stars/6346563751/profile-discord-for-github?style=social" alt="Star the repo"/></h1>
   <p>This is a simplest way to link in realtime your Discord profile to any readme.
-The data (avatar and photo) are taken in real time.</p>
+The data (username and picture's profile) are taken in real time.</p>
 </div>

 <div align="center">